All Binance Users Are Now Subject To Immediate KYC Verification

-Binance is now under interrogation by the US Department of Justice and the Internal Revenue Service for fraud and money laundering suspicions.
-And The UK's Financial Conduct Authority ordered Binance to cease all regulated operations in the UK by June 2021.
+The Binance Exchange has recently come under scrutiny from various regulatory bodies due to allegations of fraud and money laundering.
+The US Department of Justice and the Internal Revenue Service are currently investigating the exchange for these suspicions.
+Additionally, the UK's Financial Conduct Authority has ordered Binance to cease all regulated operations in the UK by June 2021.

 All Binance Users are Now Expected to Undergo Rapid KYC Verification